dguo/dannyguo.com/src/pages/blog/beat-the-drum.md

 Another person disagreed with the message, ignored it, and nobody cared.
 This person eventually learned to just disregard everything the CEO says.

-Another person doesn't have all the industry knowledge that the CEO does and doesn't really understand what the CEO said as a result.
+Another person doesn't have all the context that the CEO does and doesn't really understand what the CEO said as a result.

 There are so many failure modes, even though the message is coming from the CEO, the person who should have the easiest time getting a message across.
-Even the CEO needs to repeat a message multiple times and figure out how to word it so that people truly get it.
+But even the CEO needs to repeat a message multiple times and figure out how to word it so that people truly get it.

+## Empathy

 I think one reason it's actually hard for leaders to do this (beyond the fact that it takes work) is that it's an exercise in empathy.
 When you come up with a message, it's easy to remember it and understand it because it's your own creation.
+But that doesn't mean it will be easy for someone else to digest it and retain it.

 Ego is also a factor.
 Leaders have a tendency to believe that what they say is particularly important.
 But you have to put yourself in the mindset of the people you're trying to communicate to.
 If you spend weeks coming up with detailed goals and plans for your team, of course you're going to know them in